-With year round sunshine and stunning beaches it is easy to see why the Cape Verde Islands have grown in popularity over the last couple of years.
-A relative newcomer on the holiday scene, Cape Verde boasts a blend of Portuguese and African influences, not only in the architecture, but also the cuisine and traditions.
+With year round sunshine and stunning beaches it’s easy to see why holidays to Cape Verde have grown in popularity over the last couple of years.
+A relative newcomer on the holiday scene, Cape Verde is often referred to as the African version of the Caribbean, so it’s no wonder so many people are keen to visit.

 What do I need to do on arrival?